|

 us to the question of how to classify elements (Sections 10.2–10.4).

+Some of the historical comments extend similar comments in Chapter 6.
 To drive home the point that any classification is a matter of judgment,

 we have the students do an activity with a set of 24 specially prepared